mlesniew/PicoMQTT/README.md

 Limitations:
 * Client only supports MQTT QoS levels 0 and 1
-* Broker only supports MQTT QoS level 0, ignores will and retained messages.
+* Broker only supports MQTT QoS level 0, ignores last-will and testament (LWT) messages.
 * Currently only ESP8266 and ESP32 boards are supported